 In Loving Memory of James “Jimi” Watson…

-I remembering sitting in my pew, looking down at the obituary, and rolling my eyes on the very first line.
-I should have stopped there, but I didn’t.
-I kept reading, and as I did my hands were shaking at the injustice of a revisionist history.
+I rolled my eyes when I read that obituary title, sitting in my pew, waiting for the services to start.
+I should have stopped right there, but I didn’t.
+I kept reading, and as I did my hands started shaking at the injustice of a revisionist history.

 Friends remember James as a brave, yet tender boy.
 He was always so concerned about the smaller children at school, standing up for the underdog every day.

-So, are we really all going to sit here and just pretend we don’t know the truth about what sort of person Jimmy really was?
+So as I read that obituary I started to wonder, were we really just going to sit here and pretend that we didn’t know the truth about what sort of person Jimmy really was?

 I guess so.
-I’m sure not going to stand up and rock the boat.
+I sure wasn’t going to stand up and rock the boat.

 And you know what?
 It really was.

-I had always told my parents that Jimmy had some personal vendetta against me and they had always said that every kid feels that way.
-Jimmy’s timely death proved that they had been wrong.
+I had always told my parents that Jimmy had some personal vendetta against me and they always said that every kid feels that way.
+Jimmy’s timely death proved that they were wrong.
 Because sure, there were still other bullies, and they still sucked, but life was noticeably better ever after his drunk step-dad got the both of them killed.

 Sorry, that was cold.

-I’m just not so used to expressing all my frustrations….
+I’m not so used to expressing all my frustrations….
 And really, now that I think about it, I lied earlier when I said I never wanted Jimmy to die.
-Sort of anyway.
-You see I did think those thoughts “I wish Jimmy would just die,” but when it actually happened it wasn’t what I had wanted at all.
-I wanted the idea of Jimmy to die, but not a person.
+Sort of, anyway.
+You see I had thought the words “I wish Jimmy would just die” from time-to-time, but when it actually happened it wasn’t what I had wanted at all.
+I wanted the idea of Jimmy to die, but not an actual person.
 And ever since that accident I’ve been piece-by-piece appreciating that Jimmy really was a person.